volegas/todo_nuxt-firebase/README.md

 eg:  "Monica: I hate Joey and Joey's cat" becomes "Mary: I hate Tom and Tom's cat" becomes

 ### Making the chat application
-    - The server for the app is made using
+    - The server for the app is made using NodeJS and SocketIO
+    - The client